rsksmart/devportal-1.0/tools/tokenbridge/faq.md

 ## How many confirmations are required to convert the original tokens to Side tokens and vice-versa?

 Confirmations depends on the amount being crossed:

-- small amonuts needs 60 confirmations on the RSK Mainnet, and 120 confirmations on the Ethereum Mainnet
+- Small amounts needs 60 confirmations on the RSK Mainnet, and 120 confirmations on the Ethereum Mainnet.
-- medium amonuts needs 120 confirmations on the RSK Mainnet, and 240 confirmations on the Ethereum Mainnet
+- Medium amounts needs 120 confirmations on the RSK Mainnet, and 240 confirmations on the Ethereum Mainnet.
-- large amounts needs 2880 confirmations on the RSK Mainnet, and 5760 confirmations on the Ethereum Mainnet.
+- Large amounts needs 2880 confirmations on the RSK Mainnet, and 5760 confirmations on the Ethereum Mainnet.

+> Note that the values of small, medium, and large amount are defined per token basis,
+> and may change over time.
-You can see them on [https://tokenbridge.rsk.co](https://tokenbridge.rsk.co/?#token-list)
+> You can see these amounts defined in the [Token List](https://tokenbridge.rsk.co/?#token-list).

 ## How does the Token Bridge work?